 - Reducing the amount of debt owed on other loans and credit cards may also improve the loan application to our lenders.

 - Use the lending tools we provide including yacht loan calculators to crystallise your ideas on how you would like your loan to be structured – the number of years to repay and other aspects.

 - Consider whether or not to pay a deposit to the seller to reduce the loan amount requested.
 In some cases, a lower loan amount compared with the value of the asset may be seen as a lower risk loan and hence attract a lower interest rate than if 100% of the purchase price is included in the loan.

 - Proceed with the boat purchase as soon as feasible to avoid any future increases in interest rates as a result of RBA decisions at upcoming meetings.

 And finally, utilise our services to source and secure your boat loan.
-Compared with sourcing your loan on your own, our consultant offer significant benefits in time saved, ability to source from multiple lenders without impacting the credit report and providing expert skills to negotiate with lenders on crucial loan terms and conditions.
+Compared with sourcing your loan on your own, our consultant offers significant benefits in time saved, the ability to source from multiple lenders without impacting the credit report and providing expert skills to negotiate with lenders on crucial loan terms and conditions.

 Contact Jade Boat Loans on 1300 000 003 to discuss better interest rate boat loans